 Diversity of Views and Experiences Fellowships

 The Diversity of Views and Experiences (DOVE) Fellowship helps graduate programs promote the diversity of views, experiences, and ideas in the pursuit of research, scholarship and creative excellence.
 This diversity is promoted through the recruitment and support of academically excellent students (US citizens and US permanent residents only) with diverse ethnic, racial, economic, and educational backgrounds and experiences.
 The award includes a stipend for the academic year plus tuition and subsidized health insurance.
+In addition, students are eligible to receive four years of summer funding and have fees covered for the Graduate School Diversity Office Summer Institute.
 Prospective students are nominated by their chosen major department to compete in a University-wide competition.

 We have also had students successfully obtain funding from different community resources.
 We recommend that you search within your community for these resources, and also visit the University's additional scholarships page.